 For the manufacturer, criteria such as total solution cost, size, weight and ease of assembly are important.
 SPRINGLIDE™ can help reduce or improve these outcomes as each bearing is custom-made to fit the use case.

 Traditionally, for plain bearings, manufacturing tolerance ranges can cause high friction variation.
-To keep the friction low and reduce the variation a large clearance is required which can cause rattle noise.
+To keep the friction low and constant, a clearance fit is required which can cause rattle noise.

-Spring energised bearings maintain low friction levels without requiring strict tolerance over a large tolerance range.
+Spring energised bearings maintain low friction levels without requiring strict tolerances.
 That’s because SPRINGLIDE™ Spring Energised Bearings can be preloaded with a slight press-fit to eliminate clearance.
 This tight fit eliminates any clearance rattle noise.

 The polymer layer enhances the dampening effect and reduces amplification of any resonance.
 While the shape and the spring steel control natural resonance frequency.